Honorary Medal for Charitable Assistance: History of the medal

 Since 1912 the medal has its current shape.
 The medal is ovally shaped with at the top a stylised royal crown.
 On the medal a mother with three children is portrayed.
 The motif is taken from the city hall in Bolsward.
 At the reverse side the words "De koningin aan" (The Queen Rewards to) and also some space is reserved for an inscription.
 The medal is worn with an orange ribbon that has a red band in the middle.
 The medallion is today still award as gold, silver or bronze.

 By decree on 15 April 1952 it was decided that the golden honorary medal has precedence just below the Dutch Cross of Resistance; herewith the golden Honorary Medal for Charitable Assistance is one of the highest awards in the Netherlands.
 The silver and bronze honorary medals has lower precedence after the Airman's Cross.

 Before or since World War II it was common to award the medal to sailors.
 During World War II the medal was primarily award by the Dutch government in exile to those British sailors who rescued Dutch victims from drowning by a shipwreck.

 After the war the medal was significantly less awarded.
 In 1982 a soldier of the Royal Netherlands Air Force received the bronze medal, and in 2005 two silver medals were awarded to rescuers of the Royal Netherlands Sea Rescue Institution.

-The medal was last awarded to five members of the Search and Rescue squadron 7 of the Royal Netherlands Navy, this because they saved the life of the captain and coxswain of an Iranian container ship.
-Silver medals were awarded on 29 May 2008 by the then Dutch Minister of Defence Eimert van Middelkoop.
+Silver medals were awarded on 29 May 2008 by the then Dutch Minister of Defence Eimert van Middelkoop to five members of the Search and Rescue squadron 7 of the Royal Netherlands Navy, this because they saved the life of the captain and coxswain of an Iranian container ship.

+In 2023, the gold medal was awarded posthumously to Jan Zwartendijk for creating visas for Lithuanian Jews.